 The identification and development of these employees require organizations to exert extra recruitment efforts and to monitor the career progress of these employees frequently.

-Organizations must provide considerable feedback, training, and counseling, as well as offering quicker job changes and more challenging job assignments, particularly during the employee’s first few years on the job.
+Organizations must provide considerable feedback, training, and counseling, as well as offer quicker job changes and more challenging job assignments, particularly during the employee’s first few years on the job.

 2. Outplacement Programmes